napsternxg/FacebookGroupVisual/README.md

 - **The Click effect:** On clicking on a post we see a threaded view of the post and its comments with the number of likes mentioned next to each of them in the bottom pane.
 - **Legends:** The visualization has legends on the side to help in understanding the color mapping to various chart objects.
 - **Switches:** The visualization has some switches which allow the user to switch on/off the showing of important dates and posts by important individuals (both values prespecified for CS 467 FA group).
+- **Time Slider:** At the bottom is a line chart with the overall activity on the group.
+This slider has height of points proportional to the number of comments on each post.
+If you DRAW over this line chart you will see a small rectangle which will help you in focussing on the data in that time slice.
+You can stretch and pan this slider to observe different part of the dataset.

 Interaction
 ---------------